diogotcorreia/master-thesis/docs/content/ch05-results.typ

 With regards to the _Not Vulnerable_ issues, there were many reasons for them to be deemed not vulnerable, as shown in @fg:not-vuln-issue-reasons.
+During labeling,
-An issue can have one or more reasons for not being considered vulnerable, with the most common ones being that there was only a single call to `getattr` (_Not Recursive_, #not_vulnerable_issues_reasons.at("NonRecursive") issues), that the return value of `getattr` would be modified in some way before
+an issue can be assigned one or more reasons for not being considered vulnerable, with the most common ones being that there was only a single call to `getattr` (_Not Recursive_, #not_vulnerable_issues_reasons.at("NonRecursive") issues), that the return value of `getattr` would be modified in some way before